AADOCR NSRG Councilor Candidate 2027-2028

 Reasons for Running

-Research will always be a passion of mine, driven by the thrill of discovery and the desire to advance our field.
-As a first-year PhD/Periodontology candidate at the UNC Adams School of Dentistry, I believe in the power of community and mentorship to shape the future of oral health research.
-I am deeply committed to pursuing an academic research career, and I hope to inspire others to do the same as a leader in NSRG.
+Research has always been a passion of mine, driven by the thrill of discovery and the desire to advance our field.
+As a PhD/Periodontology candidate at the UNC Adams School of Dentistry, I am committed to an academic career.
+I believe that mentorship, community, and early exposure to opportunities in dental research are essential for shaping the next generation of professionals.

 Research Conducted / Student Activities